apache/cloudstack-docs-admin/source/hosts.rst

    Place the node in maintenance mode.

-   See `Section 11.2, “Scheduled Maintenance and Maintenance Mode for Hosts” <#scheduled-maintenance-maintenance-mode-hosts>`__.
+   See `“Scheduled Maintenance and Maintenance Mode for Hosts” <#scheduled-maintenance-and-maintenance-mode-for-hosts>`__.

 #.